MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/manage-resource-records.md

 #### [PowerShell](#tab/powershell)

-Here's how to a DNS resource record using the [Remove-DnsServerResourceRecord](/powershell/module/dnsserver/Set-DnsServerResourceRecord) PowerShell command.
+Here's how to remove a DNS resource record using the [Remove-DnsServerResourceRecord](/powershell/module/dnsserver/Set-DnsServerResourceRecord) PowerShell command.